JC Blogs: My Top Blogging Tools (that I wish I had discovered sooner)

 For those times when I’m being very organised with pinterest (and I do recommend getting into pinterest as it is the best traffic driver) then I go to tailwind.
 Tailwind works in that it gives you a browser extension where instead of pinning directly to pinterest, it lets you put the pins in a queue which then post throughout the day.
 By posting more regularly it helps your pins be seen by more people.
 It also has a heap of good analytics with it which really help seeing as the pinterest app has now ruined its notifications and it’s so hard to see whether a pin has done well or not!

 My final one is Yoast which unfortunately is only available for wordpress users but is a must have plug in!
 Essentially it helps a heap with your SEO, ensuring that every post is ready and prepped to have the ultimate SEO it can get.
 I think it does a load of stuff in the background too but I find the little check list under posts very handy – reminding me to do silly things like meta descriptions and photo titles and all that jazz.
+Often people forget all the little details that are needed to have great SEO, which is why hiring a seo pro is always useful, but having a list that you can work through makes this process so much easier.
 You can get the same by keeping a checklist handy but you know, I like a little tool that does it for me!

 So there we go, these are the tools which I wish I had been using ever since my first (rather embarrassing) first blog.
 Do tell me what your essential tools are, I’m always wanting to add to my growing list!